nocke/photocmd/README.md

 `yarn cli:test` – runs the full test suite.
 No building needed for this.

+`yarn cli:test-single test/deleteAction.test.js` – run a single test file (local path, no glob matching)

 A few tests requires the existence of rather large test files (around 150 MB).
-These have been ‘outsourced’ to [another repository](https://github.com/nocke/photocmd-testfiles), automatically loaded through `yarn install` as a regular package.json module dependency.
+These have been ‘outsourced’ to [another repository](https://github.com/nocke/photocmd-testfiles), automatically loaded through `yarn` as a regular package.json module dependency.

 ----
 ## Electron UI build